 A distinctive feature of Card and Krueger's research is the use of empirical methods borrowed from the natural sciences, including comparisons between the "treatment" and "control" groups formed when the minimum wage rises for some workers but not for others.
 In addition, the authors critically reexamine the previous literature on the minimum wage and find that it, too, lacks support for the claim that a higher minimum wage cuts jobs.
 Finally, the effects of the minimum wage on family earnings, poverty outcomes, and the stock market valuation of low-wage employers are documented.
 Overall, this book calls into question the standard model of the labor market that has dominated economists' thinking on the minimum wage.
 In addition, it will shift the terms of the debate on the minimum wage in Washington and in state legislatures throughout the country.

-David Card is Class of 1950 Professor of Economics at the University of California, Berkeley.
+With a new preface discussing new data, Myth and Measurement continues to shift the terms of the debate on the minimum wage.David Card is Class of 1950 Professor of Economics at the University of California, Berkeley.
 Alan B. Krueger is Bendheim Professor of Economics and Public Affairs at Princeton University.